explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-github-actions.markdown

 Adding this _Github Actions_ workflow will run a series of checks when a pull request is created, catching problems before they're merged.

-## Add the Github Actions workflow
+## How to add the Github Actions workflow

 Add the following to your repository in `.github/workflows/code-quality.yml`.